nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/download_accessAWS.md

 ```
 Here `scp` is short for secure copy.
 You're copying files from the GWAS folder on your local machine to the GWAS folder in the remote Ubuntu computer.
 Be sure to change the ec2 instance name like you did earlier.

-* To check if this worked, log back into the remote Ubuntu instance by typing in the ssh command described above.
+* To check if this worked, log back into the remote Ubuntu instance by **typing in the ssh command described above**.
 Then change directory to the GWAS and list files in it:

 ```
 cd GWAS